davidhalvorsen/ALT_Introns_Exons_and_Promoters/README.md

 # Telomerase Extends Telomeres

 #### Model of Different Telomerase Levels
 Telomerase extends the shortest telomeres first (Harley 2008, Cristofari 2006).
 Telomerase overexpression might have an upper limit of 0.8 kb/division ...
 I'm not certain, but that was reported in Cristofari 2006.
-I've decided to make the model have an upper limit of 800 bases/division just to keep cellular resources in mind.
+I might want to create a future update that limits to 800 bases/division just to keep cellular resources in mind.
 I don't know how model the telomerase activity in Python with a great deal of biological accuracy ...

 1. How much RNA template is available?
 2. How long will a telomerase enzyme be active?